 So fundamentally, the shape & size of the core saw never changed when the Corewise was created.

 However, Frank did listen to core saw operators' feedback and acted on their needs.

 The major improvements were the core saw control panel, the feed chain and the ease of maintenance.

 The first improvement that was made was the ability to adjust the speed of the feed chain & motor from the inbuilt LCD screen.

-When a single button is damaged, or you've punched it out of frustration because it's given you a dead leg for the 3rd time today, this small cost problem renders the entire saw inoperable for a few days.
+When a single button is damaged, or you've punched it out of frustration because it's given you a dead leg for the third time today, this small cost problem renders the entire saw inoperable for a few days.

 From Frank's service records, buttons were in the Top 3 replacement parts.

-Corewise has eliminated button breakages caused in this manner.
+The Corewise has eliminated button breakages caused in this manner.

 The reason Almonte are led to believe theirs is the only conforming saw can be found in their recently published article.

 Unfortunately this is a misguidance.
 The Corewise complies to Section 57.